Achievable logoAchievable logo

 • Part B (no calculator): 4 questions; 60 minutes

-The AP Calculus exam is a hybrid digital exam.
-Students complete multiple-choice questions and view free-response questions in the College Board’s Bluebook.
-Free-response answers are handwritten in paper exam booklets and then turned in for scoring.
+The exam is delivered in a hybrid digital format.
+Multiple-choice questions are accessed and answered digitally in the College Board’s Bluebook app, while free-response answers are handwritten in paper exam booklets and turned in for scoring.

 Scores are reported on a 1-5 scale.
-A 3 is typically considered passing, but many colleges award credit only for a score of 4 or 5.
+A 3 is considered passing, but many colleges require a 4 or 5 to award credit or placement.

 Content outline

-The AP Calculus AB curriculum is structured around 8 major units, each with a designated weighting for the multiple-choice section:
+The AP Calculus AB curriculum is organized into 8 major units, each with a specific weighting in the multiple-choice section:

 Units Exam weighting